lilianweng/lil-log/_posts/2021-01-02-controllable-neural-text-generation.md

 **Greedy search**: Always pick the next token with the *highest* probability, equivalent to setting temperature $$T=0$$.
 However, it tends to create repetitions of phrases, even for well-trained models.

-**Beam search**: It essentially does breadth-first search, one token per tree level, but with a limited bandwith.
+**Beam search**: It essentially does breadth-first search, one token per tree level, but with a limited bandwidth.
 At each level of the search tree, beam search keeps track of $$n$$ (named "beam width") best candidates and expands all the successors of these candidates in the next level.
 Beam search could stop expanding a node if it hits the EOS (end-of-sentence) token.

 However, maximization-based decoding does not guarantee high-quality generation.